4 Helpful Things to Remember When You’re Angry

 2. Anger is a secondary emotion.

 Ever hear of the “anger iceberg”?
 The gist is that when we feel angry, our anger is really just the “tip of the iceberg.”
 The emotion at the root of the anger is often submerged and hidden.
-We might need to do some deep-diving to figure out where the anger is really coming from.
+We might need to do some deep-diving to figure out what’s really beneath the angerwhere the anger is really coming from.

 When I examine my own anger iceberg, I often discover shame and fear lurking beneath the surface.
 Processing those submerged emotions is never fun, but just being aware of them can help restore a bit of equilibrium.
 Awareness also makes it easier to have compassion on myself when anger begins to build.

-For all the times my anger is rooted in other emotions, it’s just as often triggered by my tendency to live like an unsupervised toddler.
-I barrel through my days without resting, overstimulating my senses.
+For all the times other emotions are at the root of my anger, my tendency to live like an unsupervised toddler is just as often a trigger.
+As if my adult self doesn’t know better, I barrel through my days without resting, overstimulating my senses.
 I refuse to eat my vegetables and instead fill up on empty calories.
 I sit in front of a screen for hours on end rather than playing outside.

 When my kids were little, if one of them threw a tantrum, I always asked myself, “How long has it been since food or rest?”
-I knew how quickly emotions could spiral if my toddlers’ basic physical needs weren’t met.
+I knew how quickly emotions could spiral if my toddlers’ basic physical needs went unmet.
 Why am I so slow to recognize those same needs in myself?

 It’s much harder to tackle the issues beneath anger if I’m also battling sensory overload or blood sugar fluctuations.
 Self-parenting means looking at unbecoming emotions with a caregiver’s eyes, recognizing my body’s imbalances, and disciplining myself to pause for sustenance or rest.

-4. It’s okay to be honest with God about anger.
+4. It’s okay to be honest with God about your anger.

 A few years ago, after a season of prolonged internal turmoil, my anger toward God became acute.
-I was scared to be honest with Him about it, so instead of telling Him, I stopped talking to Him altogether.
+I feared being honest with Him about it, so instead of telling Him, I stopped talking to Him altogether.
 It wasn’t a conscious decision, rather a gradual drifting over a span of months.

 Finally, I found my voice and asked Him some hard questions.
 Afterward, I was tempted to backtrack, to apologize away my rant.
-But I’d grown weary of pretending, so I simply sat with the echo of my anger reverberating between us.
+But I’d grown weary of pretending, so I simply sat with the echo of my anger reverberating in the silence.

-I don’t pretend to understand much about God, but I understand this—He wasn’t jarred by my anger.
-It didn’t shock or startle Him.
+I don’t pretend to understand much about God, but I understand this—my anger didn’t shock or startle Him.
 He didn’t disown me because of it.
 He listened to my worst and didn’t turn His face from me.
 The experience deepened my trust in Him, which turns out to be a powerful antidote for anger.

 Do you struggle with frequent anger?
 Have you ever thought of yourself as an angry person?
 I hope this post frees you from self-condemnation and helps you view your anger in a gentler way, with curiosity—and hope for more rested days ahead.